-Name : Date:
+Name: : Date:

-hat you've created your list, look at the list of strategies below for avoiding experiences. a check mark by each strategy you've ever used in an effort to get rid of the thoughts,
+nat you've created your list, look at the list of strategies below for avoiding experiences. a check mark by each strategy you've ever used in an effort to get rid of the thoughts,

-gs, behaviors and memories that you listed on the previous page.
+is, behaviors and memories that you listed on the previous page.

-• Worrying about it
+Worrying about it

 Trying not to think about it

+, ,

-Trying not to think about it Trying to distract myself
+Trying to distract myself

 Staying busy

 Finding other things to do

 Dwelling on the past

 Catastrophizing about the future

-Fantasizing about the luture Fantasizing about escaping the situation (e.g. quitting your job, leaving your spouse,
+Ц Fantasizing about escaping the situation (e.g. quitting your job, leaving your spouse, etc.)

-Ш etc.)

 Imagining revenge

 Imagining suicide

 Thinking "Life's not fair"

 Thinking "I must" or "I must not"

 Thinking "I should have" or "I would have" or "I could have"

 Second-guessing past decisions

 Anticipating future problems

 Blaming myself

 Shaming myself

 Guilt-tripping myself

 Blaming others

 Shaming others

 Guilt-tripping others

 Blaming the world

 Substance abuse (alcohol, drugs, etc.)

 Overeating, or not eating, as a method of stress relief

 Addictive behaviors (gambling, worrying, being depressed, "woe is me" pity parties)

 Other: